phuse-org/SENDConform/doc/SHACL-AnimalSubject-Age-Details.md

 <div class='def'>
   <div class='def-header'>Description</div>
   The Age value must be greater than or equal to 0.
-While this study has not age=0, the check is constructed to satisify the FDA rule.
+While this study has not age=0, the check is constructed to satisfy the FDA rule.
 </div>